 Jason Ohler has some good hand-outs on digital storytelling.

 Langwitches has a great tutorial on how to use Voice Thread, a popular digital storytelling tool.
-There’s also a Voice Thread For Education wiki filled with examples and advice.
-This page will lead you to a simple PowerPoint presentation on how to set-up and create a Voice Thread.
+There’s also a Voice Thread For Education wiki filled with examples and advice. page will lead you to a simple PowerPoint presentation on how to set-up and create a Voice Thread.

 Mathew Needleman has two excellent resources on video storytelling — an online presentation he’s created and several other tutorials.
 I think a Digital Storytelling Blog Carnival that Mathew hosted is also helpful.